CHILD ADHD Assessments in the UK

 Greater flexibility around appointment times

 For many families, early diagnosis leads to earlier support, better school outcomes and reduced long-term stress.
+While NHS waiting lists can extend to 12–24 months or longer, private assessments can often be arranged much sooner, helping children access appropriate support earlier in their education.

 Support for schools, teachers and SENCOs